vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 380-82 ( quoting Vi.
 Dh.
 III.
 131. 1–7), SmK 90.
 Bilvatrirātrairata-on Jy. pūrṇimā with Jyesthā-nakṣatra one

-should bathe with water mixed with mustard seeds, then sprinkle water on bilva tree and worship it with gandha &c.; for one year one should subsist by ekabhakta way; at year's end one should approach bilva tree with bamboo vessel full of sand or full of barley, rice, sesame &c. and worship images of Umā and Maheśvara with flowers &c., address bilva tree with a mantra praying for absence of widowhood and for wealth, health, sons &c.; homa with a thousand bilva leaves; make a bilva tree of silver with golden fruits; jāgara for three days from 13th to pūrṇimā with fast; bath next morning and honouring the ācārya with garments, ornaments &c. and feeding 16, 8 or 4 householders with their wives; by this vrata Umā, Laksmī, sacī, Savitrī and Sitā respectively secured as husbands Śiva, Kr̥ṣṇa, Indra, Brahmā and Rāma; HV II, 308-312 (from Skanda), SmK 123-124
+should bathe with water mixed with mustard seeds, then sprinkle water on bilva tree and worship it with gandha &c.; for one year one should subsist by ekabhakta way; at year's end one should approach bilva tree with bamboo vessel full of sand or full of barley, rice, sesame &c. and worship images of Umā and Maheśvara with flowers &c., address bilva tree with a mantra praying for absence of widowhood and for wealth, health, sons &c.; homa with a thousand bilva leaves; make a bilva tree of silver with golden fruits; jāgara for three days from 13th to pūrṇimā with fast; bath next morning and honouring the ācārya with garments, ornaments &c. and feeding 16, 8 or 4 householders with their wives; by this vrata Umā, Laksmī, sacī, Savitr̥ī and Sitā respectively secured as husbands Śiva, Kr̥ṣṇa, Indra, Brahmā and Rāma; HV II, 308-312 (from Skanda), SmK 123-124

 (simply copies HV).
 Bilvaroṭaka-vrata-see Roṭakavrata.
 Bilvalakṣavratama man or a woman may begin in Sr., Vai.,